guimatera/Conda-Calculator/README.txt

 (Entering a negative number and then, clicking on this button will generate an error message that will appear on the display.
 Please, clear all input box before making any further calculations).
-'C' - Clear all the visor.
-A default '0' will show up on the visor.
+'C' - Clear the display.
+A default '0' will show up on the display.
 '<' - Clear the last digit entered, works as a backspace.
 '+' - Calculates the sum of two numbers.
 '-' - Calculates the subtraction of two numbers.